codac-team/codac/doc/source/02-start-project.rst

     cout << "My first tube: " << x << endl;
   }

-For the compilation of your project, you can use CMake with the following :file:`CMakeLists.txt` that you will add in the same directory:
+For the compilation of your project, you can use CMake with the following file :file:`CMakeLists.txt` that you will add in the same directory:

 .. code-block:: cmake